 If you do not list any beneficiary(ies), or if the beneficiary(ies) don’t survive you, the account will be paid to your surviving spouse, dependents or estate.
 The beneficiary or survivor may elect to have your account paid as a lump sum, a direct rollover to another eligible retirement plan, or as a monthly annuity.

 If you die in the line of duty, your listed beneficiary(ies) will receive your entire account balance which includes: fixed 3 percent contributions, any rollover savings account contributions, and the entire balance of the variable rate contributions (employer share).
 The beneficiary or survivor may elect to have the account paid as a lump sum, a direct rollover to another eligible retirement plan, or as a monthly annuity if the account balance is at least $15,000 and the beneficiary or spouse is at least 62 years old.

-If you meet the conditions listed below and you have been married for at least two years before your death, then your spouse qualifies for a survivor benefit.
+If you meet the conditions listed above and you have been married for at least two years before your death, then your spouse qualifies for a survivor benefit.
 If there is no eligible surviving spouse, your survivor benefit is divided between all surviving dependents who are younger than 18 (or older if the dependent[s] is permanently disabled).
 If you have neither an eligible surviving spouse nor surviving dependents, then no survivor benefit will be paid.